fast-af/di-reference-implementation/README.md

 NOTE: Please make sure to edit this field, if you use `LOCALTUNNEL_SUBDOMAIN=direferenceimplementation` you will not be able to correctly onboard this test app.
 When localtunnel runs it will take the value in `LOCALTUNNEL_SUBDOMAIN` and create the URL: https://<LOCALTUNNEL_SUBDOMAIN>.loca.lt

+1. Download this repository or clone via command line, e.g. `git clone git@github.com:fast-af/di-reference-implementation.git`

+2. Navigate to the directory, `cd di-reference-implementation`

+3. Open the .env file, which is a hidden file, e.g. `nano .env`

+4. Update the variable `LOCALTUNNEL_SUBDOMAIN` in the .env file to something unique, e.g. acmesportsgoods, and save the file

 ### 2. Setup Seller App in Sandbox
 Next you will setup your sandbox application.
 Navigate [here](https://sdash.sandbox.fast.co/) to begin setup.